jsenv/core/docs/testing/readme.md

 ### coverageConfig

 `coverageConfig` parameter is an object used to configure which files must be covered.
 This parameter is optional with a default value exported by [src/jsenvCoverageConfig.js](../../src/jsenvCoverageConfig.js).
-Keys are specifiers as documented in [https://github.com/jsenv/jsenv-url-meta#specifier](https://github.com/jsenv/jsenv-url-meta#specifier).
+Keys are patterns as documented in [https://github.com/jsenv/jsenv-url-meta#pattern](https://github.com/jsenv/jsenv-url-meta#pattern).

 ### coverageIncludeMissing